 Some researchers have gone on to suggest that packaging can actually affect our emotions.
 A research project by the Chair of Marketing at Zeppelin University et al, (ref 5) found that through studies of brain activity, attractive packaging stimulates feelings of happiness and motivation.

-Ampeuero and Vila (2006) conducted research in Spain and found 3 key areas that affected the customer’s response to the product and packaging.
+Ampeuero and Vila (2006) conducted research in Spain and found three key areas that affected the customer’s response to the product and packaging:

-Research has shown that as a general rule, darker colours are associated with luxury, and cheaper products associated with lighter colours and white.
-Therefore many luxury brands are packaged in black and navy blue.
+Research has shown that, as a general rule, darker colours are associated with luxury and cheaper products are associated with lighter colours and white.
+Therefore, many luxury brands are packaged in black and navy blue.

-Grossman and Wisenblit, 1999 (ref 4) found that consumers learn colour associations from current brands in the market, which then affects their preferences of colour for various product categories.
+Grossman and Wisenblit, 1999 (ref 4), found that consumers learn colour associations from current brands in the market, which these associations affect their preferences of colour for various product categories.
 The famous Tiffany colours and Harrods colours are now associated with luxury, whereas the white and green of Asda are associated with value for money.

 Colour is therefore associated with your brand and thus one of the key factors to consider is consistency.
-By sticking to one or 2 colours, customers will then associate those colours with your brand and using multiple colours or changing those colours causes customer confusion.
-Heinz still sell their beans in the same blue / green!
+By sticking to one or two colours, customers will then associate those colours with your brand and using multiple colours or changing those colours causes customer confusion.
+Heinz still sell their beans in the same blue/green!

 Logo’s / pictures and illustrations

 Is it aimed at the gift market, luxury market or impulse buys?
 If yes, the chances are that the consumer doesn’t view the packaging in isolation but as an integral part of the product.
-If consumers are purchasing items such as TV's etc. then the packaging becomes less important and tends to serve the purpose of protection of the product rather than as a marketing / advertising tool (ref 1).
-Research has shown that with regards to impulse buys consumers make up their mind on the brand or product within 5 seconds, which means that you have up to 5 seconds to impress your customers with the right packaging for your product.
+If consumers are purchasing items such as TV's etc. then the packaging becomes less important and tends to serve the purpose of protection of the product rather than as a marketing/advertising tool (ref 1).
+Research has shown that, with regards to impulse buys, consumers make up their mind on the brand or product within five seconds, which means that you have up to five seconds to impress your customers with the right packaging for your product.

-In a survey carried out by Deloittes Consumer Product Group (ref 2), they found that 34% of consumers sited eco friendly / recycled packaging and production as a key factor in making purchasing decisions.
+In a survey carried out by Deloittes Consumer Product Group (ref 2), they found that 34% of consumers cited eco-friendly/recycled packaging and production as a key factor in making purchasing decisions.
 Datamonitor (2008, ref 6) found that although 75% of consumers stated that environmental issues are important to them, only 25% would act on this emotion.
 However, consumers now seem to expect producers to take responsibility for these issues.

 We hope the information above is of use but Tiny Box Company Limited cannot guarantee the accuracy of the information and the information is aimed at purely giving our customers points to think about when making decisions.